nuclio/nuclio-jupyter/README.md

 * Automatically convert code/files + dependencies (environment, packages configuration, data/files)<br> into nuclio function spec or archive
 * Automatically build and deploy nuclio functions (code, spec, or archive) onto a cluster
 * Provide native integration into [Jupyter](https://jupyter.org/) IDE (Menu and %magic commands)
-* Handle function+spec versioning and archiving against an external object storage (s3, http/s or iguazio)
+* Handle function+spec versioning and archiving against an external object storage (s3, http/s, git or iguazio)

 #### What is nuclio?<br>
 nuclio is a high performance serverless platform which runs over docker or kubernetes